iskcrew/isk_deprecated/websocket_protocol.md

 * slide
 * ticket

-The next element is the numeric id of the object.
-Last field is a list of the changed attributes and their new values as a hash.
+The next element is the type of the action that triggered the message.
+It is one of the following:
+* create, the object was created
+* update, the object was updated somehow
+* destroy, the object was deleted
+* updated_image, the image associated with the object was updated

+The last field is a hash representing the object that triggered the message.
+It will contain at least the key 'id' that contains the database id of the object.
+More comprehensive documentation of the different serializations TBW.